AstitvaG/WatchParty/README.md

 ## Deployment

-- in `config.js` replace the `announcedIP` with your public ip address of the server (important) and modify the port you want to serve it in.
+- in `config.js` replace the `announcedIP` with your public IP address of the server (important) and modify the port you want to serve it in.
-- add firewall rules of the port of the webpage (default 3016) and the rtc connections (default udp 10000-10100) for the machine.
+- add firewall rules of the port of the webpage (default 3016) and the RTC connections (default UDP 10000-10100) for the machine.

 Note :
-- Best to run the project on a linux system as the mediasoup installation could have issues by installing on windows.
+- Best to run the project on a Linux system as the mediasoup installation could have issues by installing on windows.
 If you have a windows system consider installing WSL to be able to run it.
 - [installing wsl on windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)